Phragmén's voting rules: Variants for Approval Ballots

+The special case of apportionment

+In the special case of apportionment, leximax-Phragmen reduces to the Jefferson method and var-Phragmen reduces to the Webster method.

+Proportionality degree

+Skowron studied the proportionality degree of multiwinner voting rules - a lower bound on the average satisfaction of all groups of a certain size.
+In particular, he proved that, among the min-max Phragmen rules, the sequential variant has a much higher proportionality degree than the global optimization variant: the sequential variant gives every L-cohesive group an average satisfaction of at least (L-1)/2, whereas the global optimization variant guarantees only 1.

 Computation

 Var-Phragmen and Leximax-Phragmen are NP-hard to compute, even when each agent approves 2 candidates and each candidate is approved by 3 voters.
-The proof is by reduction from Maximum independent set on cubic graphs.
+The proof is by reduction from the maximum independent set on cubic graphs.

 Leximax-Phragmen can be computed by a sequence of at most 2n mixed-integer linear programs with O(n m + n^{2}) variables each (where n is the number of voters and m the number of candidates); see Lexicographic max-min optimization.

 Var-Phragmen can be computed by solving one mixed-integer quadratic program with O(n m) variables.